 More than 85% of medical services provided by PDI Surgery Center are paid by Medi-Cal.
 The gap in government funding is filled by individual and corporate donations and grants.

-To help these young children and our older patients with developmental disabilities receive the care they need, please contact us at 707-838-6560.
+To help these young children and our patients with developmental disabilities receive the care they need, please contact us at 707-838-6560.

 When should a child be referred to PDI Surgery Center?